 Phase 03: A master installation electrician who specialises in hazardous locations and specialised electrical installations.

 Once you have received your ESETA Letter and achieved your qualifications, you can now submit your application for your Wireman’s License to the DOL.
-You can find the form right here, and a list of contacts to chat to if you need help right here.

 You will need to follow the following steps to get DOL’s attention: